 Project Manager for Training

 Tracy Truzansky has spent the greater part of her career providing training and professional development for informal and formal educators in the areas of science, environmental education, group dynamics, and leadership.
-She has worked in non-profits including the Girl Scouts, YMCA and most recently as the Director of Education at ECHO Lake Aquarium and Science Center.
+She has worked in nonprofits including the Girl Scouts, YMCA and most recently as the Director of Education at ECHO Lake Aquarium and Science Center.
 She enjoys working with adult learners who support youth in schools, camps and in other informal educational and recreational settings.
-She currently teaches at Champlain College and as an independent consultant for the Vermont Science Initiative.
 In her free time, she enjoys biking, swimming, travel and outdoor adventures with her partner, Beth and two daughters, April and Faith.

 Cassie Willner is a writer, communicator, and educator with many diverse teaching experiences.
 She most recently taught high school English at the Mt.
 Mansfield Winter Academy (MMWA), as well as directed MMWA’s communications and development efforts.
 Cassie also worked to create local afterschool programs with community partners as an AmeriCorps*VISTA at the Fleming Museum, and has a deep appreciation for alternative learning opportunities.
-When not developing nonprofit communication strategies, freelance writing, or leading bicycle tours, she loves to work in her community garden plot and grow lots of flowers.
+When not developing nonprofit communication strategies, freelance writing, or chasing after her long-legged daughter Elsa, she loves to garden and grow lots of flowers.
 Cassie holds a M.A. in communications and journalism from the University of Colorado and a B.A. in English from Colgate University.